 The extent of the effect of the ongoing COVID-19 pandemic on the Trust's operational and financial performance will depend on numerous factors, including the duration, spread and intensity of the pandemic, the actions by governments and others taken to contain the pandemic or mitigate its impact, changes in the preferences of tenants and prospective tenants, and the direct and indirect economic effects of the pandemic and containment measures, all of which are uncertain and difficult to predict considering that the situation continues to evolve rapidly.
-As a result, it is not currently possible to ascertain the long term impact of COVID-19 on the Trust's business and operations.

-Accordingly, these events could have a material adverse effect on the Trust's business, financial conditions and cash flows.
+As a result, it is not currently possible to ascertain the long-term impact of COVID-19 on the Trust's business and operations.
+Accordingly, these events could have a material adverse effect on the Trust's business, financial conditions and each flows.
+The Trust is continuously monitoring the impact of financial conditions and cash flows.
 The Trust is continuously monitoring the impact of COVID-19 and will continue to transparently communicate with its staff, tenants and stakeholders.